-Whether it be step by step painting class, artist in residence, or a large scale mural, over the years I have been very fortunate to work with so many truly amazing people at Wacosa.
+Whether it be a staff in-service painting class, artist in residence, or a large scale mural, over the years I have been very fortunate to work with so many truly amazing people at Wacosa.
 Not all individuals can have their images online, so what you see here is limited to mostly finished products.

 Here is a post from Greater St. Cloud regarding our work together: